There are four steps to mastering the Bible so well that the Bible masters you:

 Step #2: Study the Bible for Depth of Knowledge

 Few of us can gain a depth of knowledge without sitting under skilled teachers.
-So, for most people, they must sit under effective preaching from the Bible and be involved in a Bible study taught by an effective teacher.
+So, most people, must sit under effective preaching from the Bible and be involved in a Bible study taught by an effective teacher.
 For maximum benefit, Bible study must have assignments that get you studying and interacting with the Bible on your own.
 To gain a depth of knowledge, you cannot be passive.
 You must become active in the process of deepening your knowledge.

 If this is new to you, begin by attending a church that is committed to teaching the Bible, not only from the pulpit during sermons, but also in small groups or Sunday school classes.
 You might also find helpful information in Christian bookstores or online.
 More seasoned Christians might be able to give you helpful suggestions as well.
 If you are an avid reader, there is a wealth of knowledge available to you as well through good books available online or at Christian bookstores.